chadananda/derod-docker/README.md

 When I say simple, I mean simple.
 All this docker container does is pull the most recently released binary and pass along whatever derod commands you want and executes them against the binary.

-## Disclaimer

-I built this for myself to easily host on my home infrastructure.
-No associations with the Dero team exist or are implied.
-No warranties, guarentees, or any kind of support are promised if you use this.

-If you run this container with default settings the integrator address is set to a wallet I own.
-This can easily be changed by providing the `--integrator-address` as a parameter to the container

 ## Recommended Usage

 The docker image itself simply runs the derod binary without passing ay parameters.
 This means you are responsible for passing all parameters required to run.